tempestfaux/world-clock/README.md

 # World Clock

 A program that displays the time of cities around the world.
-Works by taking a time source and modifying it based off differences in timezones.
+Works by taking a time source and modifying it with a table of timezones.
+Time source is pulled from system clock or NIST Internet Time Service.

 ## How to Run